markhunte/Discourse-Forum----Latest-Post-iOS-Widget/README.md

 We then remove the query string ?page=1

-The code should be able to filer out the Latest posts.
+The code should be able to filter out the Latest posts.